On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Quantum Machine Learning

-\textbf{Quantum Machine Learning applications.} Currently, there are a number of general methods for implementing quantum circuits into ML models.
-Some examples that can be found in the literature are the following.
-In~\cite{hernandez2020image} image classification is performed via a QML, while in~\cite{Rebentrost_2014} a quantum support vector machine is used for Big Data classification.
+\textbf{Quantum Machine Learning applications.} Currently, there are several general methods for implementing quantum circuits into ML models, as it can be found in the literature.
+For instance, in~\cite{hernandez2020image} image classification is performed via a QML, while in~\cite{Rebentrost_2014} a quantum support vector machine is used for Big Data classification.
 In~\cite{henderson2019quanvolutional} quanvolutional neural networks are employed to carry out image recognition, and instead variational quantum circuits for inductive Grover oracularization are presented in~\cite{hasan2021igoqnn}.
 Lithology interpretation from well logs is discussed in~\cite{Liu2021}, and quantum variational autoencoder presented in~\cite{Khoshaman2018}.
 Quantum Neural Networks (QNNs) are often presented as hybrid algorithms that leverage quantum nodes throughout the networks~\cite{article123,Liu2021Hybrid,Oh2020}.
 QNNs develop a network of both quantum and classical nodes with some given activation functions, convolutional connections, and weighted edges.
-Here, the quantum nodes can be represesented by single qubits or clusters of qubits.
-QNNs can also present a more complexly integrated circuit with entanglement, where you can exploit correlations between quantum nodes to speed up computation.
+Here, the quantum nodes can be represented by single qubits or clusters of qubits.
+QNNs can also present a more complexly integrated circuit with entanglement, where correlations between quantum nodes can be exploited to speed up computation.